pangeo-forge/roadmap/doc/adr/0004-use-yaml-file-for-bakery-database.md

 ### Admins

-This section should use the same synatx to describe people as the recipe `meta.yaml`.
+This section should use the same syntax to describe people as the recipe `meta.yaml`.

 ### Storage Options